stephangriesel/telerik-blogs/front-end-focus-react-tip-june.md

 }
 ```

-In conjunction with this concept I also use Hooks with React's Context API in a file called `AppContext.js`.
-Here I keep track of local React state called `navOpen`.
-This allows me to let my entire application know if my sidenav is open or closed at any given point in time.
-As well the ability to flip that value through an update method called `toggleSidenav`.
+In conjunction with this concept, I also use Hooks with [React's Context API](https://reactjs.org/docs/context.html) in a file called `AppContext.js`.
+Here I keep track of a local React state called `navOpen`.
+Allowing my entire application at any time to know if my `Sidenav` is open or closed along with access to a method called `toggleSidenav` to change/flip that value.

-If we go back to the `App.js` file we can see that we wrap our entire application with an `<AppProvider></AppProvider>` tag.
+In `App.js`, we can see that we wrap our entire application with an `<AppProvider></AppProvider>` tag.
 This gives us the ability in any component (like `Sidenav.js`) to import our `AppContext`:

 `import { AppContext } from "../AppContext";`

-And then easily use that value using `context.navOpen`:
+And then easily use that value: `context.navOpen`, below is an example of how we do that:

 ```
 const SideNav = () => {